 Thompson Coburn has approximately 380 attorneys nationwide, including 65 attorneys in Chicago, and two former U.S. Attorneys: Steve Higgins, former U.S. Attorney of the Eastern District of Missouri, and Jan Paul Miller, former U.S. Attorney of the Central District of Illinois.

-Mariotti is just the latest in a string of recent lateral partner hires in Chicago over the past four months: in February, Melissa Ventrone joined the firm as partner and chair of the firm’s expanded cybersecurity practice; in April, Tom Boyle joined the firm as a partner in its real estate tax practice; and Matt Hafter joined the corporate department in May.
+Mariotti is just the latest in a string of recent lateral partner hires in Chicago over the past four months: in April, Tom Boyle joined the firm as a partner in its real estate tax practice and Matt Hafter joined the corporate department in May.

 Mariotti obtained his law degree from Yale Law School and his bachelor’s degree from the University of Chicago.
 Before becoming a federal prosecutor, he clerked for U.S. Court of Appeals Judge Patrick E. Higginbotham and worked at another large law firm for five years.